 - To pull cash out for home improvement or debt consolidation.
-Property values are on the rise, which means many CalVet borrowers now have equity in their home.
+Property values are on the rise, which means many CalVet borrowers now have equity in their homes.
 They can refinance into a VA loan to pull cash out for home improvements or debt consolidation.
-While many lenders cap the loan to value for cash out refinances at 90%, there are some lenders who will allow cash out up to 95% of the properties value.
+VA allows for cashout refinancing up to 90% of the appraised value.

 First Step in Determining if a CalVet Refinance is Right for You

 The first step in determining whether a refinance from a CalVet loan into a VA home loan makes sense is to contact a California VA home loan specialist.
 The VA home loan officer should be able to prepare custom loan scenarios with details on the new loan amount, payment, and closing costs involved in a refinance.
-Many times there can be a lender credit which will offset some or all of the closing costs.
+Many times there can be a lender credit that will offset some or all of the closing costs.
 It is important that the Veteran understand the loan process before starting the refinance.
-A clear termite report will be required.
+A clear termite report will be required for cashout refinancing (not the VA IRRRL).
 Also, a VA Funding Fee is required, except for those Veterans who have the disability waiver (10%).
 The loan officer will be able to review all options and educate the Veteran on the pro’s and con’s of a refinance.

 Authored by Tim Storm, a California Mortgage Loan Officer MLO 223456 – Please contact my office at Fairway Independent Mortgage Corporation.
 Direct line is 949-829-1846. www.OrangeCountyVALoans.comGoogle+